romses/Datenzwerg/docs/index.en.md

 : Work has started on the 37c3 edition of the Datenzwerg.
 The plan is to add TVOC monitoring to the sensor suite.
 A new PCB has been designed, ordered, arrived, and ten new mainboards have been soldered.

 2023-12-08
 : An alternative version of the bottom part of the Datenzwerg is finished that allows leading through a cable.
-Ten new bottoms have been printed and magnetised to allow for POE use at 37c3.
+Ten new bottoms have been printed and magnetised to allow for USB or POE powering at 37c3.
 This completes the hardware side of the 37c3 preparations.

 2023-12-11
 : The server infrastructure is back up an running and the first Datenzwerge are reporting data again.